fluidinfo/loveme.do-chrome/README.md

 When you have text selected in Chrome, or when you're over a link or an image, the right-click context menu will give you the option of jumping to the relevant thing (URL, selected text) in Fluidinfo.
+You can also click on the 'fi' icon in the location bar to jump to the object for the URL of the current page.